OtherRealms/Shot-Manager-Guide/source/index.rst

 .. image:: LoadLegacy.JPG

-SM 2.0 can attempt to rebuild the Shot List from an older project, this must be done before making any changes or saving.
+While not recommended for project in progress, SM 2.0 can attempt to rebuild the Shot List from an older project, this must be done before making any changes or saving.

  Note: Shot Rules and Output Pass Groups are not recoverable.
+Old nodes should be removed.
+Some addon settings may have changed.

 * **Save as Copy**, After rebuilding, the project will be saved with the suffix "_converted"